Chrismarsh/CHM/docs/build.rst

 CHM with easy_build
 **********************
-When targetting the Digital Alliance Canada stack, `this repository <https://github.com/Chrismarsh/easy_build>`__ hosts the easy_build scripts needed for missing libraries.
-They can be installed in a depdency-preserving order with ``install-all.sh``.
+When targeting the Digital Alliance Canada stack, `this repository <https://github.com/Chrismarsh/easy_build>`__ hosts the easy_build scripts needed for missing libraries.
+They can be installed in a dependency-preserving order with ``install-all.sh``.

-Digitial Alliance Canada
+Digital Alliance Canada
 -----------------------------

 To build on Compute Canada stack machines, such as Graham, all dependencies must be built